 Although it might seem unrelated, focus can be the source of many of our biases.
 In this video I will be covering how focus contributes to the development of some of these biases and I will be talking about the Availability Bias, or how we tend to condition our responses to what is easily available to our brains.

 In this second video about Focus, I will be talking about the effects of anchoring or how a particular piece of information can be set as an anchor and can influence our behavior or the answers give to particular problems, for example what we consider expensive or cheap.

-In this video, I sat down with army Vet, Grandmaster of Kajukenbo and meditation expert, Glen Fraticelli to talk about the importance of Meditation, Mindfulness and Focus.
+In this video, I sat down with army veteran, Grandmaster of Kajukenbo, and meditation expert Glen Fraticelli to talk about the importance of Meditation, Mindfulness and Focus.
 We cover some of his approach to Meditation and how to look for balance.